Can People Fake Personality Tests? Yes: When Instructed

 Here is where the picture becomes more nuanced.
 The laboratory evidence for faking under instruction is robust.
 The evidence for spontaneous, uninstructed faking in actual hiring contexts is weaker.

-Some researchers argue this remaining gap is mostly attributable to self-deception rather than deliberate distortion: applicants genuinely believe they possess the traits they claim, because motivated reasoning leads them to inflate their self-assessments in positive directions.
+Some researchers argue the remaining gap is mostly attributable to self-deception rather than deliberate distortion: applicants genuinely believe they possess the traits they claim, because motivated reasoning leads them to inflate their self-assessments in positive directions.
 This is a different phenomenon from cynical faking, and it has different implications for what to do about it.
-It also connects to the broader evidence on why self-assessment alone produces an incomplete picture — we are systematically unreliable narrators of our own personalities.
+It also connects to the broader evidence on why self-assessment alone produces an incomplete picture: we are systematically unreliable narrators of our own personalities.

 Does Faking Actually Damage Predictive Validity?